 What is a flat rack container, and what is it used for?
 These questions are rather common.
-By definition, a flat rack container is used for transportation of cargo with unique dimensions.
-Continue reading to learn more about the definition of flat rack containers.
+By definition, a flat rack is used for transportation of cargo with unique dimensions.
+Continue reading to learn more about the definition of flat racks.

 Flat racks most commonly come in 2 sizes: 20 feet and 40 feet.
 The choice depends on the size of the cargo.
 Usually the dimensions of these two types only differ in length.
 The width and height are often similar.
 More information about flat rack dimensions can be found on our website.